 Why You May Still Prefer Ducted Heating Units

 The cost of installing mini splits can be higher than other systems, despite lower operating costs and rebates helping offset this initial cost.
 And while ducted units may require a more extensive installation, they tend to offer a more built-in look as a result, which some people prefer over the indoor features of the ductless system.
-Additionally, ductless systems also need a space to drain condensate water near the outdoor unit.
+Additionally, ductless systems also need a space to drain condensate water for every indoor air handler.

 When it comes down to it, many consumers are simply more familiar with ducted systems due to the relatively newness of the ductless unit, and therefore are more comfortable with it as their heating system.
 With good airflow exchange, filtration and humidity control, it does present reason to stick to what you know.
 But as you make your decision, you should also consider the layout and structural design of your home to determine which system is a better fit for you.
 The installer must determine the best location for each unit and correctly size it in order to provide proper temperature and humidity control.
 An experienced HVAC company can help you decipher which unit will most benefit you and your home in the long run by analyzing photos or conducting a home visit prior to installation.